-The current unstable nature of the World economy has thrown a spotlight onto insolvency and corporate reconstruction.
-4 Stone Buildings enjoys an enviable reputation in these fields, not just for the high quality of its insolvency work, but also for its comprehensive coverage of all aspects of the field.
+Described by the Legal 500 as “one of the most prestigious sets for insolvency work”, 4 Stone Buildings enjoys an enviable reputation in the fields of insolvency and restructuring, not just for the high quality of its work, but also for its comprehensive coverage of all aspects of the field.

-In addition, we have enjoyed a long tradition of advising and representing the Government on insolvency matters.
-Many juniors in Chambers are on the Attorney General’s Panels, and many of the senior members of Chambers held similar appointments before they took Silk.
+In addition, Chambers has enjoyed a long tradition of advising and representing the Government on insolvency matters.
+Many juniors in Chambers are currently appointed to the Attorney General’s Panels, and many of the senior members of Chambers held similar appointments before they took Silk.
 As a result, we offer expertise both on the side of the regulator and of the regulated, and have a strong insight into the public law perspective.

 It is a frequent feature of insolvency cases, regardless of their size, that they often throw up complex points of law in a wide range of disciplines including trusts, fraud, contract and company law.
-Members of chambers across all levels of call have a expertise in these areas and are equally comfortable advising or litigating in these areas of law.
+Members of chambers across all levels of call have expertise in these areas and are equally comfortable advising or litigating in multifaceted cases.
 We are therefore able to offer a seamless service in cases which may be difficult to classify.